MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     }
     ```

-5. Build and run the console app.
+5. Save and close the files you just edited, and build and run the console app.
 You should see the output below.

     ![Console NET5 output](images/console-output.png)